thuyanduong/promises-practice/README.md

 ourPromise.then(value => value * 2).then(value => console.log(value));
 ```

-**5. What does the following code snippet return?
+**5. What does the last line of code return?
 What does it log?** <br> **Note: Instead of using the `Promise` constructor to create a Promise that immediately resolves to 12, we can just use the [`Promise.resolve`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) method.**
   ```javascript
   const ourPromise = Promise.resolve(12);
   ourPromise.then(value => value * 2).then(value => value + 10);
   ```
-  + This snippet returns a Promise object with a fullfilled value of `34` because `Promise.resolve` returns a promise like our previous snippets and then the resolve value of `12` is manipulated by the `then()` statements.
+  + No number is logged.
+This finale line of code returns a Promise object with a fullfilled value of `34`.
+Promise chainging occurs because `.then()` always returns another Promise object.
+Therefore, we can keep manipulating the resolved value of one promise by minpulating it in the next promise.
+In that case, the first resolved value of 12, get multipled by 2 in the second Promise and then 10 is added in the last Promise.

 **6. What does the following code snippet return?
 What does it log?
 How does this differ from the question above?**
   ```javascript
   Promise.resolve(12).then(value => value * 2).then(value => console.log(value + 10))
   ```
-  + This snippet returns a Promise object with an `undefined` fullfilled value and logs `34`.
+  + In the finale `.then`, the number `34` is logged, but since nothing is being _returned_ in the last callback function, the resultsing Promise has a fullfilled value of `undefined`.

 **7. What does the following code snippet return?
 What does it log?
 How does this differ from the question above?**
   ```javascript